GGS-ORG/ggs-contrib/docs/proposing-a-change.md

 2. [Open a pull request](#open-a-pull-request)
 3. [Have the changes approved](#have-the-changes-approved)

-Below are the detals for each of the steps.
+Below are the details for each of the steps.

 ### Edit an article